IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/Material Design/Component Guides/Bottom App Bar.md

 -> They provide upto 4 actions buttons and a [[FAB]] -> should only be used on mobile devices
--> shouldn't be used for screen with one or less actions or headings
+-> shouldn't be used for screen with one or less actions or headings -> For any destructive action in bottom bar, a snack bar should accompany the action -> **Bottom bars are not navigation bars**
+->